Entity Matcher API

 2. For each AND operand, unwrap one pair of outer parentheses if present, then split by OR at top level.

-4. Matching rule: for an entity rule to match, every AND-group must be satisfied by at least one matched option.
+6. every positive AND-group must be satisfied by at least one matched option

 Example (matching semantics):